PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 pruned only after a positive rewrite, so the counter is complete owner mutation evidence.

-Two raw direct occurrences follow the captured terminal and post-SiNet reshape/SE results and precede QKV attention clusters.
-A strict contract fixes future `_terminal_batchmatmul_adj_flags_stats` and `_post_sinet_batchmatmul_adj_flags_stats` targets, both predecessors, both QKV successors, exact arguments, and the terminal option guard.
-This unit retains the dictionaries without adding a consumer, guard, or graph work.
+Two direct occurrences follow the captured terminal and post-SiNet reshape/SE results and retain `_terminal_batchmatmul_adj_flags_stats` and `_post_sinet_batchmatmul_adj_flags_stats`, respectively.
+Both precede QKV attention clusters.
+The dictionaries have no consumer or new guard and add no graph work.